hmrc/customs-declarations-end-to-end-service-guide/source/documentation/set-up-developers.html.md

 ## API access control

-Some of the CDS APIs (and their documentation) are only accessible to applications that have been whitelisted for that API.
-If you cannot subscribe to or access the documentation of a particular API on the developer hub, please check with [SDST](mailto:SDSTeam@hmrc.gsi.gov.uk) if your ‘ApplicationId’ needs to be added to the whitelist for that API.
+Some of the CDS APIs (and their documentation) are only accessible to applications that have been placed in the allow list for that API.
+If you cannot subscribe to or access the documentation of a particular API on the developer hub, please check with [SDST](mailto:SDSTeam@hmrc.gsi.gov.uk) if your ‘ApplicationId’ needs to be added to the allow list for that API.

 ## API versioning